BevisChou/Character-Recognition-via-Neural-Network/README.md

-# Digit Recognition via Neural Network
+# Character Recognition via Neural Network

-The repository contains all the codes as well as an example dataset to implement neural network learning to recognize hand-written digits.
+The repository contains all the codes as well as an example dataset to implement neural network learning to recognize hand-written characters.

 ## Table of Contents